gverni/validate-slack-request/README.md

 Following errors are thrown when invalid arguments are passed:

 * `Invalid slack app signing secret`: this error is thrown when the slack app signing secret (`slackAppSigningSecret`) is not a non-empty string.
 There is no check on actual validity of the app secret
 * `Invalid type for logging.
-Provided ..., expected boolean`: this error is thrown when `logging` argument is provided not as boolean
+Provided ..., expected boolean`: this error is thrown when `logging` argument is not a boolean